Overview

 tickets | Read ticket records |

-- Copy the Access token (starts with
+- Copy the access token from the app settings

-Step 5: Connect in Omni
+Step 4: Connect in Omni

 - Navigate to Settings → Integrations in Omni